pat-alt/ECCCo.jl/dev/rebuttal/pekM.md

 Thank you!
 In this individual response, we will refer back to the main points discussed in the global response where relevant and discuss any other specific points the reviewer has raised.
+Below we will go through individual points where quotations trace back to reviewer remarks.

-The first explicit concern raised is about of mathematical notation.
+#### Mathematical notation

 > "Some notions are lacking descriptions and explanations"